 Blackberry Almond Cake

-For this one, I started with some big, beautiful blackberries.
+I love to bake with fruit and I love cakes like this blackberry cake, that are perfect to enjoy any time of day.
+I started with some big, beautiful fresh blackberries.
 The fruit is sprinkled over the top of the batter and sinks in to the cake as it bakes.
 That sinking thing is why you can’t put the almonds on top until it’s baked a bit and set up.
-The almonds are in the oven long enough though to perfectly toast and add great crunch and flavour to this cake.
+Don’t worry though, the almonds are in the oven long enough though to perfectly toast and add great crunch and flavour to this cake.

 This blackberry cake is quite moist, especially when freshly baked.
 It keeps well for several days, but will dry out a tiny bit the longer it sits.
 Don’t hesitate to make it ahead though, as it keeps very well.
-To dress it up for a summer dessert, serve with a dollop of whipped cream or creme fraiche.

 Blackberry Almond Cake